-I ensure that the Executive Producer I take on or the coaching students I teach have had their £100K+ indie film projects VALIDATED by atleast 500 of it’s target audiences – even before the project has been properly packaged and the development phase has begun!
+I always enquire with my consulting clients whether they have had their £100K+ indie film projects VALIDATED by atleast 500 of it’s target audiences – even before the project has been properly packaged and the development phase has begun!

 This helps me and the film’s team & any potential financial backers to quickly evaluate whether the film is investment-ready or even investment grade!